Wilfrid Israel: Biography

 Wilfrid Israel attended the Mommsen-Gymnasium in Berlin-Charlottenburg and, for a few months in 1911, the Hochalpines Lyceum in Zuoz/Institut Engiadina (today Lyceum Alpinum Zuoz) in Switzerland.

-Following World War One, he began to travel the world, including the Far East and took a special interest in works of art of this region.
-With the outbreak of the global economic crisis, he helped bring the Habima Theatre to Eretz Israel (Palestine).
+Following World War I, he began to travel the world, including the Far East and took a special interest in works of art of this region.
+With the outbreak of the global economic crisis, he helped bring the Habima Theatre to Mandatory Palestine.

-On 27 September 1931, Wilfrid Israel took his Indian guest V. A. Sundaram to meet his friend, Prof. Albert Einstein, at his summer home in the town of Caputh.
-Sundaram was Mahatma Gandhi’s disciple and special envoy, whom Wilfrid Israel met while visiting India and visiting the Indian leader's home in 1925.
-During the visit, Prof. Einstein wrote a short letter to Mahatma Gandhi that was delivered to him through his envoy.
+On 27 September 1931, Wilfrid Israel took his Indian guest V. A. Sundaram to meet his friend, Albert Einstein, at his summer home in the German town of Caputh.
+Sundaram was Mahatma Gandhi's disciple and special envoy, whom Wilfrid Israel had met while visiting India and visiting the Indian leader's home in 1925.
+During the visit, Einstein wrote a short letter to Gandhi that was delivered to him through his envoy.
 Gandhi responded quickly with his own letter.
 Although in the end, Einstein and Gandhi were unable to meet as they had hoped, the direct connection between them was established through Wilfrid Israel.

+In 1932, Recha Freier appealed to Wilfrid for financial aid to seed the beginning of her vision for Youth Aliyah to Palestine to save Jewish lives.
+Wilfrid Israel provided the funds.
+Initially, twelve young people were sent to the Ben Shemen Youth Village in Palestine.

-Wilfrid Israel's family-owned Israel's Department Store in Berlin, one of the largest and oldest stores in pre-World War II Germany.
-From early in the Nazi period, Wilfrid Israel used the business as a base from which to engineer the release of prisoners from German concentration camps: many in the Nazi leadership had accounts at the store and were never charged.
-Israel also financed the emigration of his Jewish employees (roughly a third of the staff) by paying them two years salary at the time they left Germany.
+Wilfrid Israel's family-owned the Nathan Israel Department Store in Berlin, one of the largest and oldest stores in pre-World War II Germany.
+From early in the Nazi period, Wilfrid Israel used the business as a base from which to engineer the release of prisoners from Nazi concentration camps: many in the Nazi leadership had accounts at the store and were never charged.
+Israel also financed the emigration of his Jewish employees (roughly a third of the staff) by paying them two years' salary at the time they left Germany.